ajakka/react-native-here-explore/docs/modules/MapsHereConfig.md

 ## Overview

-The `MapsHereConfig` class is designed to initialize the Here SDK in a React Native application.
+The `MapsHereConfig` class is used to initialize the Here SDK in a React Native application.
 It's crucial for setting up mapping functionalities provided by Here Technologies.

 ## Methods

-### initializeHereSDK
+### MapsHereConfig.initializeHereSDK()

 Initializes the Here SDK using the provided credentials.
 This is typically the first method you need to call before using any mapping functionalities from the SDK.